enfo14/whampy/README.md

 python3 wham.py [-h] [-s] [-i INPUT] [-o OUTPUT]
 ```

-where the "INPUT" file is a plain text file with the format as specified
+where the `INPUT` file is a plain text file with the format as specified
-in "example.in".
+in `example/example.in`.
 The  trajectory  files sourced from the paths found in
 the input file are assumed to be in the two-column  NAMD .traj format as
-shown in the "example.traj" file.
+shown in the `example/example.traj` file.

-For more information about the options, the [-h] optional flag brings up
+For more information about the options, the `[-h]` optional flag brings up
 the help text.

 ## Test execution